March 7, 2012

 Employers partner with employees to fund joint education savings accounts

-The Washington LiLA program is preparing to expand in the next 12 months.
-If you are interested in hearing more about the expansion when the time is ready, please send us an email
+If you are interested in hearing more send us an email

-OLYMPIA--Washington has become the first state in the nation to formally recognize a voluntary employee benefit program that encourages workers to continue their education with assistance from their employer.
+OLYMPIA--Washington is the first state in the nation to formally recognize a voluntary employee benefit program that encourages workers to continue their education with assistance from their employer.

 The law builds on a pilot program that has operated since 2009 with employers in Thurston, Lewis, Pacific and Grays Harbor counties.
 The pilot was launched through the support of a grant from a national funder and private partners such as the Association of Washington Business.
 The bill does not provide any state funding but will make it easier for the program to secure additional private support and expand to more employers statewide.